 Our separate story on DisplayLink docks has more.

 The problem?
 It’s wonky.
 We’ve found that support for the technology was very iffy in 11th-gen hardware, and really seems to work consistently in 12th-gen or 13th-gen Core laptops (and above, when they ship).
-While we can’t really recommend it right now, we’re keeping an eye on it.
+It’s becoming more common, and works more stably in the most recent Intel Core laptops.

 Since Thunderbolt 4 was backwards compatible and functionally equivalent to Thunderbolt 3, Razer simply declined to invest in the production and testing of a Thunderbolt 4 eGPU.
 We presume other manufacturers followed suit.